kishorekumarganta/Shoonya-API-Tweak-to-Login-once-and-Run-Multiple-scripts/README.md

 ****
-## In NorenApi.py FIle in below code block must enetr directly our user credentials.
+## In NorenApi.py file in below code block, must enter directly our user credentials.